 Most people's parents hope that as their children grow those kids will learn from their mistakes and avoid making similar errors in the future.
-While some people find success achieving that aspiration, others struggle with problems that inhibit them from always making the best decisions.
+While some people find success in achieving that aspiration, others struggle with problems that inhibit them from always making the best decisions.

 A Milwaukee man was recently arrested for his third alcohol-related driving offense and became the 1,000th repeat offender caught in that county since 2010.
-Police allege that the man refused to pull his vehicle over and eventually led officers on a high speed chase that covered parts of the freeway as well as city roads.
+Police allege that the man refused to pull his vehicle over and eventually led officers on a high-speed chase that covered parts of the freeway as well as city roads.
 Law enforcement officials further allege that the man smelled of alcohol and that he injured a nurse at the hospital where he was taken for treatment and a forced blood draw.

 The information gathered from the man's forced blood draw could reveal how much alcohol, if any, was in the man's system at the time of his arrest.
 Blood alcohol tests can determine a person's BAC, or blood alcohol concentration, and can be derived from either blood or urine tests.